 If you’ve ever read tales of early expeditions to reach the South Pole, you’ll know that poor leadership isn’t just inconvenient—it can be deadly.
-John Maxwell, in his book The 21 Irrefutable Laws of Leadership, opens his chapter on the Law of Navigation by discussing the importance of controlling your direction rather than being controlled by it.
+In his book The 21 Irrefutable Laws of Leadership, John Maxwell opens his chapter on the Law of Navigation by discussing the importance of controlling your direction rather than being controlled by it.

-Maxwell quotes Leroy Eims, who says “A leader is one who sees more than others see, who sees farther than others see, and who sees before others do.”
+Maxwell quotes Leroy Eims, who says, “A leader sees more than others see, who sees farther than others see, and who sees before others do.”
 In his chapter on the Law of Navigation, John Maxwell delves into how this type of leadership can benefit your company.

-At its core, the Law of Navigation is about having a vision for your business and charting a course to get there.
-The larger the organization, Maxwell writes, the more important this strategy is.
-It’s much easier to plan ahead than to try to correct course midway down a particular path.
-In order to be a good leader, you must also be a good navigator.
+The Law of Navigation is about having a vision for your business and charting a course to get there.
+The larger the organization, Maxwell writes, the more critical this strategy is.
+It’s much easier to plan than to try to correct course midway down a particular path.
+To be a good leader, you must also be a good navigator.

-Maxwell says, “First-rate navigators always have in mind that other people are depending on them and their ability to chart a good course.”
-As mentioned in the Law of Buy-In, your people are willing to aim for your vision because they believe in you.
-You need to uphold your end and be a leader they can rely on.
+Maxwell says, “First-rate navigators always have in mind that other people depend on them and their ability to chart a good course.”
+As the Law of Buy-In mentions, your people are willing to aim for your vision because they believe in you.
+You must uphold your end and be a leader they can rely on.

-A good leader will draw on past experience, examine the conditions before them, and make sure their decisions are based on evidence and not simply wishful thinking before they steer their team towards a common goal.
+A good leader will draw on experience, examine the conditions before them, and make sure their decisions are based on evidence, not simply wishful thinking, before steering their team towards a common goal.